CloudSnorkel/cdk-github-runners/README.md

 ## Monitoring

-There are two important ways to monitor your runners:
+There are three important ways to monitor your runners:

 1. Make sure runners don't fail to start.
 When that happens, jobs may sit and wait.
 Use `GitHubRunners.metricFailed()` to get a metric for the number of failed runner starts.
 You should use this metric to trigger an alarm.
+2. Make sure our management functions don't fail.
+When that happens, webhooks may be dropped and jobs may never get a runner.
+Use `GitHubRunners.metricLambdaErrors()` to get a metric for the number of failed invocations across all management Lambda functions.
+You should use this metric to trigger an alarm.
-2. Make sure runner images don't fail to build.
+3. Make sure runner images don't fail to build.
 Failed runner image builds mean you will get stuck with out-of-date software on your runners.
 It may lead to security vulnerabilities, or it may lead to slower runner start-ups as the runner software itself needs to be updated.
 Use `GitHubRunners.failedImageBuildsTopic()` to get SNS topic that gets notified of failed runner image builds.
 You should subscribe to this topic.

 Other useful metrics to track: